Peperworx/pydevts/README.md

-# PYDDS
+# pydevts

-PYDDS (Python Distributed Data System) is a distributed event system written in python and based on the concept of nodes that is designed for the implementation of data stores and other replicated systems.
+pydevts (Python Distributed Data System) is a distributed event system written in python and based on the concept of nodes that is designed for the implementation of data stores and other replicated systems.

-PYDDS is based upon a simple concept: A cluster of nodes that can send and recieve events.
+pydevts is based upon a simple concept: A cluster of nodes that can send and recieve events.

-PYDDS is also lightweight, requiring only the external library [trio](https://github.com/python-trio/trio) although some examples may require additional libraries (these will be detailed in the examples description)
+pydevts is also lightweight, requiring only the external library [trio](https://github.com/python-trio/trio) although some examples may require additional libraries (these will be detailed in the examples description)

 ## How do I use this?